US-Iran match reflects a regional rivalry for many Arab fans - WHIZ News

 In Syria’s civil war, Iran supported President Bashar Assad’s government against rebel groups, including those supported by the West.
 In the Palestinian territories, it backs Hamas and Islamic Jihad, militant factions that do not recognize Israel and have carried out scores of attacks over the years.

-Interviews with soccer fans in Beirut and Baghdad revealed mixed emotions ahead of the match.
+Interviews with soccer fans in Beirut and Baghdad revealed mixed emotions about the match.

+In Beirut’s southern suburbs, a center of Hezbollah support, young men draped in Iranian flags gathered in a cafe hung with a “Death to America” flag to watch the match.
+Ali Nehme said Iranians, as a fellow Asian community, are “a good-hearted people, unlike the hubris of America.”

+“We are against America in football, politics and everything else,” he said.
+“God is with Lebanon and Iran.”

+The post-game reaction in the streets of Beirut after the U.S. win was far more subdued than after the previous day’s win by Brazil — a fan favorite in Lebanon — over Switzerland.

-In Baghdad, Ali Fadel plans to cheer for Iran, because “it’s a neighboring country, an Asian country.”
+In Baghdad, Ali Fadel was cheering for Iran, because “it’s a neighboring country, an Asian country.”

 “There are many linkages between us and them,” he added.

-Nour Sabah plans to root for the U.S. because “they are a strong team, and (the U.S.) controls the world.”
+Nour Sabah was rooting for the U.S. because “they are a strong team, and (the U.S.) controls the world.”

+In Irbil in Iraq’s semi-autonomous Kurdish region in the north, fans also gave mixed reactions.

+Twenty-seven-year-old Zainab Fakhri was rooting for the U.S. to beat Iran “to punish the Iranian regime that has been oppressing the women’s revolution.”

 Regional politics hovered over the last matchup between the U.S. and Iran, at the 1998 World Cup.
 That came less than two decades after Iran’s Islamic Revolution toppled the U.S.-backed shah and protesters overran the U.S. Embassy, leading to a prolonged hostage crisis.